mongodb/specifications/source/uri-options/uri-options.rst

    * - waitQueueTimeoutMS
      - positive number
-     - defined in `collection pooling spec <https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling.rst##connection-pool-options-1>`_
+     - defined in the `Connection Pooling spec`_
-     - required for drivers with connection pools, with exceptions described in `collection pooling spec <https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling.rst##connection-pool-options-1>`_
+     - required for drivers with connection pools, with exceptions described in the `Connection Pooling spec`_
      - The maximum number of clients or connections able to be created by a pool at a given time

    * - wTimeoutMS